 Who is Whitney Stuart?

-Whitney found her overwhelming passion for nutrition in 2009 after a pivotal diagnosis of Celiac disease and multiple food allergies, along with a host of gastrointestinal problems.
-She was frustrated with the proposed treatments; multiple prescriptions with ill side-effects, exploratory surgeries, over-confident doctors, nutritional deficiencies, and too many hospital admits.
-She took the challenge upon herself to find whole body healing through holistic approaches; a less popular, but life-changing decision.
-Healthy, happy and thriving; she's made it a mission to empower and educate other women to pursue eating real food for their strongest and best self.
+Background: Whitney found her overwhelming passion for nutrition in 2009 after a life-altering diagnosis of Celiac disease (and later, a rare type of colitis) with multiple food allergies.
+Frustrated with the proposed treatments of heavy prescription drug therapy and exploratory surgeries, she took the challenge upon herself to find whole-body healing through holistic approaches.
+Now, healthy, happy and thriving; she's made it a mission to empower and educate other women to pursue eating nutritiously for their strongest and best self.